 - Kirie of Uzumaki.
 Every week something new and horrifying happens, her boyfriend always saves her...and she's always surprised when something new and strange happens.

 - Seto Kaiba in the dub of Yu-Gi-Oh!.
 He's a Scully to such a degree that traveling back in time and meeting his own ancestor doesn't convince him that the supernatural exists.
 A vision of his ancestor and an ancient Pharaoh dueling?
 Obviously a hallucination.
 A group of lifelike monsters smashing up the town?
 Obviously a bunch of faulty holograms.
 Magically being able to read ancient Egyptian text that his most advanced computers struggle to translate?
 Obviously, it's simply because he is meant to wield the god cards.
 An opponent who can see into the future and destiny using a Millennium Item?
 His response amounts to Screw Destiny.
 Only during the final episode of the anime (in a scene exclusive to the anime) does he admit that there might be some truth about all this mystical junk, but when teased about it by Joey he quickly (and half-jokingly) falls back to saying it's all smoke and mirrors.
-It's mostly a Dub-induced example; in the Japanese anime and the original manga, he still scoffs at the supernatural but overall just doesn't seem interested in it.
+It's mostly a Dub-induced example; in the Japanese anime and the original manga, he still scoffs at the supernatural but overall just doesn't seem interested in it while accepting it exists.
 At any rate, he fully grows out of it by Yu-Gi-Oh!
 The Dark Side of Dimensions (Dub included) where he desperately tries to pull Atem back from the afterlife by completing the Millennium Puzzle once more.

 - In The DCU, occult debunker Dr. Thirteen.
 Always played straight in his stories despite the fact that the DCU is filled with the occult whenever he's not around.
 Some of the later depictions, however, have him as a complete idiot — who, for instance, remains convinced that he's not on a ghost pirate ship fighting gorilla Nazis because that yeti he saw earlier was a vampire, not a yeti, and if yetis don't exist then this must all be a vivid dream.
 For more irony points, his own daughter is also a mage — a trait she inherited from her mother.
 His own life has been full of magic for years.
 One story depicts that supernatural events just don't happen around him specifically because he doesn't believe in them.